naggie/dsnet/README.md

-Purpose: to allow an overview of Darksky peers and provide a mechanism to allow easy joining

 dsnet is a simple tool to manage a wireguard VPN.
+Think wg-quick but quicker.

     Usage: dsnet <cmd>